5-Fluorouracil (Generic Name)

 About This Drug

 5-fluorouracil is used to treat cancer.
-This drug is given intravenously (IV), orally, or on the skin.
+This drug is given in the vein (IV), by mouth, or on the skin.

 Possible Side Effects (More Common)

-- Darkening of skin.
-This is usually temporary and will fade when the drug treatment is completed.
+- Nails and skin may get darker.
+This is often temporary and will fade when the drug treatment is done.